 The fourth Colorado Band known as the Tabaquache (aka Uncompahgre) was assigned to a separate agency in Utah called the Ouray Agency.
 Both Agencies were located on the Uintah Valley Reservation.
 The Thornburgh Agency became the Uintah Agency.
 The Government seeing no need for two Agencies on the same Reservation then combined the Uintah and Ouray which came to be known as the Uintah Ouray Agency, this was about 1889.
 Also in 1889 the US Government by Executive Mansion set aside a small strip of land on the Uintah Valley Reservation for grazing cattle for the Colorado Utes which is today known as Ouray.

-Three remaining Colorado bands Confederated Utes namely the Capote, Weeminuche, and Moache remained in south-western Colorado, near Cortez, known today as the Southern Utes, and are federally recognised.
+Three remaining Colorado bands Confederated Utes namely the Capote, Weeminuche, and Moache remained in south-western Colorado, near Cortez, known today as the Southern Utes, and are federally recognized.

 Each band of the Confederated Utes have their own unique dialects.
 The Northern Utes prefer to call themselves 'Nuche' as the word "Ute" is not in their language.
 And "Timpanogostzis" in not in their language either.
 Antonga and Black Hawk are not in their language.
-The Colorado Bands and Timpanogos Nation are distinctly different in origin, language and customs.
+And the fact is the Northern Ute don't recognize any of the seven promenant leaders of the Timpanogos Nation i.e. Tabby, Sanpitch, Wakara, Grospean, Arropeen, and etc..
+Still Utah historians and writers refer to all of them as being Ute.
+Is that because they never consult with the Native peoples of Utah?
+The Colorado Utes Nation and Timpanogos Nation are distinctly different in origin, language and customs.
 (Source: Timpanogos Nation, Ute Tribe, Commission of Indian Affairs Annual Report 1865, O.H.
 Irish, Powell, Department of the Interior, and the Bureau of Indian Affairs)

 The Timpanogos Nation